diogofgomespinheiro/diogofgomespinheiro/README.md

 ## About me
 I am a Full-Stack Web Developer based in Porto, Portugal, and I enjoy to bring new ideas to life, whether that be one of the simplest things, like a to-do list app or a complex one like netflix.

-- 🛠  I’m currently working at EdirectInsure as a Full-Stack Developer.
+- 🛠  I’m currently working at Bolttech as a Full-Stack Developer.
 - 💙  I'm passionate about React and Node.js.
 - 🌱  I’m currently learning more about Clean Architecture and DDD.
 - 📚  I want to learn more about other framkeworks , like Vue.js.